How to cite this paper

 cases, since most complete SAR schemas are saved in IEPD zip files (see Section section “NIEM-SAR and Suspicious Activity Reporting”).

 Whether uploaded alone or alongside its dependencies, each XSD file is validated

 before the operation can proceed.
-The validation consists in the compilation of the XSD
+The validation consists in the compilation of the

 file using the relevant Apache Xerces functions.
-If validation fails for at least a
+If validation fails for at least

 file, the operation aborts and the user is shown the offending file name and validation

 In its current stage of development, XSDGuide is still a prototype, and our effort